yayahc/ruby-sinatra-starter/README.md

 ```

 ## (3) Create your Sinatra application
-Go to your app folder and create the main file of your app like app.rb
+Go to your app folder and create the main file of your app like app.rb <br>
 Include in this file the following code:
 ```ruby
 require sinatra